aws-samples/serverless-coffee/README.md

 # Serverlesspresso - A serverless coffee ordering workload.

-This repo provides the code for a serverless coffee bar exhibit, as seen at AWS re:Invent 2021.
-This consists of three frontend applications and various backend microservices.
+This repo provides the code for a serverless coffee bar exhibit, first seen at AWS re:Invent 2021.
+This consists of three frontend applications (not included) and various backend microservices.
 This README explains the  process to completely install all the various components.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.